 There are two important choices to make at the end of the dunning cycle: whether you leave the invoice open and whether you cancel the subscription if the invoice is never paid.

-is a best practice for SaaS applications and digital products in the B2C space.
+Auto-cancelling the subscription is a best practice for SaaS applications and digital products in the B2C space.
 In the B2B category, however, some companies prefer to let the subscription continue and the invoice remain unpaid.
-Allowing the subscription to continue is a show of good faith and provides an opportunity for the sales force to re-engage with the subscriber and win them back.
+Allowing the subscription to continue is a show of good faith and provides an opportunity for your sales force to re-engage with the subscriber and win them back.

 The bottom line

 Dunning is a key process for maximizing revenue, and it’s effective because the messaging comes directly from the subscription business.
 But there is no one strategy that can guarantee the results you want.
 Recurly offers a multitude of very flexible tools to help you develop and manage your dunning strategy.
 For more information, view our documentation on Dunning Management.

 In addition, Recurly provides other tools and methods to help you maximize your revenue, such as our Account Updater feature and our proprietary retry logic.
 If you’re a Recurly customer, we show how much revenue Recurly has recovered for you that month on every invoice.

 In our next blog, we’ll take a look at how to measure your dunning effectiveness and how to A/B test different dunning strategies.
 Be sure to check back!